wilson0x4d/X4DESO/X4D_Vendors/README.md

 ## Versions

+v1.6

+- Salting vendor keys to avoid name collisions for vendors which have same name, but exist in different zone (for example, AvA Quartermasters.)

 v1.5

 - stolen items are no longer auto-laundered on fresh addon installs. however, lockpicks, motifs, legendarys, artifacts and arcane items still are.